Friday, December 29, 2017

 As for the book of Abraham, the father of the faithful makes abundantly clear that what he terms the "set time of the earth," or "the reckoning of the time of the earth," has to do with the measurement of its axial rotation in comparison with which the moon "moveth in order more slow."
 In other words, both the earth and the moon spin, but because the moon spins much slower, "therefore the reckoning of its time is not so many [as the earth] as to its number of days, and of months, and of years."
 Do we understand what Abraham plainly though poetically sets forth?
 (And most readers down the decades do understand.)
 The numbering of day and night, month after month and year after year, comes as consequence of the earth spinning on her axis--thus "surely it is the earth that moveth and not the sun!"
 (See Abraham 3).
 In Abraham's Egypt, then, to borrow a line from the standard undergraduate textbook on Egyptian religion and cosmology, the sun clearly "was not thought to revolve around the earth."

-Should we thence wish to hie to Kolob, we'll need something more than the basic manual, but the deeper dive into Egyptology, the nearer our reach.
+Should we thence wish to hie to Kolob, we'll need something more than the basic manual--and the deeper dive into Egyptology, the nearer our reach.

 Saturday, November 25, 2017